The Bankrate promise

-It’s important to note that IRAs can also be ideal for the 67 percent of people who have access to a workplace-based plan.
-If you’re maxing out your contributions there or you simply want another option with more control over your investment, an IRA can present an even bigger win: saving more money for retirement.
+It’s important to note that IRAs can also be ideal for the 67 percent of people who do have access to a workplace-based plan.
+If you’re maxing out your contributions there or you simply want another option with more control over your investment, an IRA can present a great way to save even more money for retirement.

 Using an IRA versus a regular taxable brokerage account for retirement feels similar to the difference between speeding through the E-Z Pass lane on the highway or stopping at the toll booth every 20 miles: You’re going to get where you want to go a bit faster without having to stop at the tax tollbooth every year as you would with a regular brokerage account.

 When you open an IRA, you contribute funds that can then be invested in a wide range of assets — CDs, stocks, bonds and other investments.
 You’re not limited to a menu of investments as you often are in a 401(k).
-If you’re familiar with the complexities of the financial world, that means you can take full control of picking those investments.
-If you don’t feel comfortably equipped to direct (in other words, choose investments for) your IRA, it’s wise to browse robo-advisors or pick a target retirement fund.
-These are low-cost ways to get broad-based diversification tailored to your time horizon and your risk tolerance.
+That means you can take full control of picking how this account is invested.
+If you don’t feel well equipped to direct (in other words, choose investments for) your IRA, it’s wise to browse robo-advisors or pick a target-date retirement fund.
+Both are low-cost ways to get broad-based diversification tailored to your time horizon and your risk tolerance.

 No matter when you’re hoping to retire, today’s asset allocation — how you split your money between stocks, bonds and other investments — is absolutely critical to tomorrow’s earnings.
 In fact, some studies have shown that asset allocation determines as much as 90 percent of an investor’s total return.
 IRAs offer flexibility in adjusting those investments, too.
 You can move in and out of them — for example, shifting your money from individual stocks to bonds — without incurring capital gains taxes.

 While you can move the money around freely, you can’t take it out early.
 An IRA is designed for retirement, which means that withdrawals before you are 59 1/2 will incur both taxes and a hefty penalty of 10 percent — unless you’re using the money for special exceptions such as buying your first home or paying for higher education (and those exceptions come with caveats).

 Types of IRAs

 With a traditional IRA, you could be eligible to receive a tax deduction in the year you make the contribution (up to a cap on the contribution of $6,000, or $7,000 if you’re 50 or older).
-When you withdraw the funds, you’ll pay taxes on the full amount you are withdrawing.
-Once you turn 72, you have to start making withdrawals.
+When you withdraw the funds later, you’ll pay taxes on the full amount you are withdrawing.
+Once you turn 72, you must start making withdrawals.

 A Roth IRA doesn’t offer the instant gratification of an immediate tax break.
-Instead, you’ll pay taxes on your income now, contribute it to a Roth IRA and withdraw it — and the earnings — tax-free when you retire.
+Instead, you’ll pay taxes on your income now, contribute it to a Roth IRA and avoid taxes when you withdraw the proceeds when you retire.
 However, there is no requirement to make withdrawals from a Roth IRA.